jake-dame/reductor/report/report.md

 The ultimate irony of the Liszt-Beethoven symphonies: they are virtually unplayable.

-Bless his heart, but Liszt was just too much of an otherworldly virtuoso to know what was "playable" by the common (or even typical concert) pianist.
+Bless his heart, but Liszt was just too much of an inhumanly-able virtuoso to know what was "playable" by the common (or even typical concert) pianist.

 They are rarely, if ever, performed.
 Only a handful of recordings exist.
 (When compared to the recording-frequency of other standards in the piano repertoire, it's not even close.)

 ### Conclusion

-What does any of this have to with my project *other* than the mere fact that I love to talk about this stuff?
-Not a whole lot, but there *are* some implications, believe it or not.
+What does any of this have to with my project other than the mere fact that I love to talk about this stuff?
+Not a whole lot, but there *are* some implications.

 Reduction needs to be a process of as little information loss *or* insertion as possible, and any sort of transformation needs to be purely out of necessity for the pianist to be able to physically play the work.

 There are some common patterns that transcribers resort to for various musical textures.
 For instance, it is extremely common for 2 or more instrumental sections to play tremolos or straight 16ths.
 Perhaps they are playing at an interval with relation to each other or even doubling at the octave.

 For a pianist to play rapidly repeating notes takes *an entire hand*, and that's only for repetition on a single key and takes a very specialized technique requiring 2-4 fingers alternating on the key rapidly.
 To play a chord with the same rapidity is near-impossible, or, at the very least, considered highly un-pianistic.
 Transcribers will often transform these textures into tremolos, where the hand "rotates" back and forth between the two notes.
-This is technically information loss, but the texture is preserved, and so it is considered best practice.
+This is technically information loss, but the texture is preserved, and so it is considered a good practice.

 Finally, I am not an expert transcriber.
 My training is in performance, not composition - and knowing your way around a piano is only 1 part of the equation in creating a good reduction.
 Having outside input from trained composers is what the project will need eventually.